Blaneczek/BladeOfLegend_ATBSystem/README.md

   .
 ```

-</br>The ActivateAction function is then called in the Action object.
+</br>The **ActivateAction** function is then called in the Action object.
 Each action type has its own implementation of this function.
-The action we chose earlier is of type DefaultMeleeAction.
-There we return to the ActionComponent and call the DefaultMeleeAction function.
+The action we chose earlier is of type **DefaultMeleeAction**.
+There we return to the ActionComponent and call the **DefaultMeleeAction** function.

 ```c++
 void UBLAction::OnCreateAction(UBLActionComponent* OwnerComponent, ABLCombatCharacter* Owner, AActor* InCombatManager)